pulumi/pulumi-hugo/themes/default/content/blog/organizational-patterns-automation-team/index.md

 ## Reusable components

 This central automation team also often provides reusable components that might be shared across multiple development teams.
-This helps the individual teams to not have to "reinvent the wheel" and bring in this components into their own particular needs.
+This helps the individual teams to not have to "reinvent the wheel" and to bring in these components for their own particular needs.

 As a simple example, a component could be created (and published as a library to be consumed by product teams) that defines a Kubernetes deployment.